Beat around the bush

 The figurative meaning of the odd phrase 'beat around the bush' or, as it is usually expressed in the UK, 'beat about the bush', evolved from the earlier literal meaning.
 In bird hunts some of the participants roused the birds by beating the bushes and enabling others, to use a much later phrase, to 'cut to the chase' and catch the quarry in nets.
 So 'beating about the bush' was the preamble to the main event, which was the capturing of the birds.
 Of course, grouse hunting and other forms of hunt still use beaters today.

-The phrase is old and first appears in the mediaeval poem Generydes - A Romance in Seven-line Stanzas, circa 1440:
+The phrase is old and first appears in the medieval poem Generydes - A Romance in Seven-line Stanzas, circa 1440:

 Butt as it hath be sayde full long agoo,